 As an example of a tree that stores different information at the leaf and internal nodes, consider the expression tree illustrated by Figure 5.9.
 The expression tree represents an algebraic expression composed of binary operators such as addition, subtraction, multiplication, and division.
 Internal nodes store operators, while the leaves store operands.
-The tree of Figure 5.9 represents the expression 4x(2x + a) - c.
+The tree of Figure 5.9 represents the expression 4x(2x+a)-c.
 The storage requirements for a leaf in an expression tree are quite different from those of an internal node.
-Internal nodes store one of a small set of operators, so internal nodes could store either a small code identifying the operator or a single byte for the operator's character symbol.
-In contrast, leaves must store variable names or numbers.
-Thus, the leaf node value field must be considerably larger to handle the wider range of possible values.
+Internal nodes store one of a small set of operators, so internal nodes could store a small code identifying the operator such as a single byte for the operator's character symbol.
+In contrast, leaves store variable names or numbers, which is considerably larger in order to handle the wider range of possible values.
 At the same time, leaf nodes need not store child pointers.